-The Environmental Protection Agency (EPA) and National Oceanic & Atmospheric Administration (NOAA) has ruled that Oregon’s state logging rules don’t do enough to protect fish habitat and drinking water in Oregon’s streams and rivers to comply with the Clean Water Act.
+The Environmental Protection Agency (EPA) and National Oceanic & Atmospheric Administration (NOAA) have both ruled that Oregon’s state logging rules don’t do enough to protect fish habitat and drinking water in Oregon’s streams and rivers to comply with the Clean Water Act.
 Rules under the OFPA fail to adequately address runoff from roads, potential damage from landslides, buffers for streams, and herbicide pollution.
-The Federal government has denied $1.2 million in funding because the State has failed to address these issues.
+In 2016, the Federal government denied $1.2 million in funding because the State failed to address these issues.

-Oregon’s industrial logging laws encourage the aerial application of toxic herbicides to suppress vine maple, alder, and other native plants – everything other than merchantable Douglas-fir trees.
-Each year, helicopters spray weed killers on more than 165 square miles of Oregon timberland, an area larger than the city of Portland.
+Oregon’s industrial logging laws encourage the aerial application of toxic herbicides to suppress vine maple, alder, and other native plants – everything other than the Douglas-fir tree “crop”.
+Each year, helicopters spray weed killers on hundreds of square miles of Oregon timberland, often near, or over, communities, their drinking water, and wildlife habitat.
 This spraying occurs under the most industry-friendly standards in the Pacific Northwest.